krokyk/jwt-nodejs-express-tutorial/README.md

     const accessToken = jwt.sign(user, process.env.ACCESS_TOKEN_SECRET)
     res.json({ accessToken: accessToken })
   ```
 * We will store our secrets inside the `.env` file.
 You can use _Node.js_ `crypto` library to generate a strong secret (e.g. 64 random bytes converted to a hexadecimal string).
-Paste this into **command line** (yes, you can paste the whole line, including the comment :wink:):
+Paste this into **terminal** (yes, you can paste the whole line, including the comment :wink:):
   ```bash
   node -p "require('crypto').randomBytes(64).toString('hex')" # -p prints out the evaluated input
   ```